 But it is essential to choose rocks that also look good and can enhance the appearance of the tank set up.
 Sometimes, when living organisms die, they create a mess on the rocks.
 So watch out for that too.

-You can add various substrates in your FOWLR tank, such as sand, corals, anemones, etc. Usually, the recommended layer thickness for a fish tank is about 1-2 inches.
+You can add various substrates in your FOWLR tank, such as sand, crushed corals, etc. Usually, the recommended layer thickness for a fish tank is about 1-2 inches.
 However, that also depends on your tank type, size, and the number of fish you have kept.

 For example, if you have a larger tank filled with larger livestock and fish, you can add more substrate and can have thicker layers.
 And you should also know that the layer does not need to be perfectly flat.
 But make sure to cover the entire bottom area of the tank so that the glass is no longer visible.